hegzploit/bgneh/README.md

 # B-Gneh

-A python script that finds the cheapest electronic component by searching in all the popular stores.
+A python script that finds the cheapest electronic component by searching in local stores.

 ![](./bgneh_demo.gif)